Last update May 20, 2025

 Sodium Picosulfate

-Authorized for use in infants from age one month old.
+Authorized use in infants from one month of age

 Alternatives